And the Call Was Coming from the Basement - This American Life

-For the week leading up to Halloween, scary stories that are all true.
-Kidnappings, zombie raccoons, haunted houses—real haunted houses!—and things that go "EEEEK!!!" in the night.
-Plus, a story by David Sedaris, in which he walks among the dead.
+For the lead up to Halloween, scary stories that are all true.
+Zombie raccoons, haunted houses—real haunted houses!—and things that go "EEEEK!!!" in the night.
+Plus, a story by David Sedaris in which he walks among the dead.

 Prologue

 Ira and Albert Donnay read a true ghost story that appeared in a medical journal in 1921.
-A "Mrs. H" and her family moved into an old rambling house and strange apparitions started appearing ... until her brother-in-law figured out the real cause of the ghostly presences.
+A "Mrs. H" and her family moved into an old rambling house and strange apparitions started appearing, until her brother-in-law figured out the real cause of the ghostly presences.
 (6 minutes)

 The Hills Have Eyes

 Some of the scariest stories happen when fluffy, innocent creatures turn murderously evil.
-This American Life producer Alex Blumberg tells one such story, about a raccoon gone bad.
+Producer Alex Blumberg tells one such story, about a raccoon gone bad.
 (13 minutes)

 Song: